danialfarid/ng-file-upload/README.md

   +ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser +ngf-drag-over-class="{pattern: 'image/*', accept:'acceptClass', reject:'rejectClass', delay:100}"
                     or "myDragOverClass" or "calcDragOverClass($event)"
     // default "dragover". drag over css class behaviour. could be a string, a function
     // returning class name or a json object.
     // accept/reject class only works in Chrome, validating only the file mime type.
     // if pattern is not specified ngf-pattern will be used.
 See following docs for more info.
   +ngf-drag="drag($isDragging, $class, $event)" // function called on drag over/leave events.
     // $isDragging: boolean true if is dragging over(dragover), false if drag has left (dragleave)
     // $class is the class that is being set for the element calculated by ngf-drag-over-class +ngf-drop-available="dropSupported" // set the value of scope model to true or false based on file
                                      // drag&drop support for this browser
   +ngf-stop-propagation="boolean" // default false, whether to propagate drag/drop events.
   +ngf-hide-on-drop-not-available="boolean" // default false, hides element if file drag&drop is not

-  ngf-resize="{width: 100, height: 100, quality: .8}" // resizes the image to the given width, height and
+  ngf-resize="{width: 100, height: 100, quality: .8}" // resizes the image to the given
-              // quality (optional between 0.1 and 1.0)
+    //width, height and quality (optional between 0.1 and 1.0)

   //validations:
   ngf-pattern="'.pdf,.jpg,video/*,!.jog'" // comma separated wildcard to filter file names and types allowed